Install F5 Imperative Collection¶

 - Install Ansible 2.9+: http://docs.ansible.com/ansible/latest/intro_installation.html

-- F5 recommends you install Ansible by using virtualenv/pip.
+- F5 recommends installing Ansible, using

 Install the Collection¶